Monday Night Football (British TV programme): Original run

-From its launch on August 17, 1992 to May 2016, the programme was previously known as Ford Monday Night Football and was sponsored by Ford, in a partnership between the car giant and Sky Sports that ran for 24 years.

 Current run

 Monday Night Football returned from the 2010–11 season after Sky regained the rights to Monday night Premier League games.
-The games broadcast kick off at 8:00 pm on Monday nights.
+The games broadcast kick off at 20:00 on Monday nights.
 The show also started broadcasting in high-definition.
-Due to the structure of the broadcasting packages for the 2010–13 seasons, Sky broadcast a minimum of 12 live Premier League games on Monday nights.
+Due to the structure of the broadcasting packages for the three seasons 2010–11 to 2012–13), Sky broadcast a minimum of twelve live Premier League games on Monday nights.

-Before the departures of Richard Keys and Andy Gray, the programme had a different appearance to Super Sunday, presented by Keys and Gray from a purpose-built studio with Andy Gray's analysis also returning from its Sunday evening slot.
-After the pair's unscheduled departure from Sky in January 2011, the first half-hour of analysis was dropped, and for the remainder of the season the show was presented from the stadium in largely the same format as Sunday or midweek Premier League matches with a rotation of presenters and pundits, although the distinct "MNF" branding and graphics were retained.
+Before the departures of Richard Keys and Andy Gray, the programme had a different appearance to Super Sunday, presented by Keys and Gray from a purpose-built studio with Gray's analysis also returning from its Sunday evening slot.
+After the pair's unscheduled departure from Sky in January 2011, the first half-hour of analysis was dropped, and for the remainder of the season the show was presented from the stadium in largely the same format as Sunday or midweek Premier League matches, with a rotation of presenters and pundits, although the Monday Night Football graphics and branding were retained.

 Ed Chamberlin was given the presenting role for the 2011–12 season, with Gary Neville as the new analyst.
 The show also returned to its previous format in the purpose-built analysis studio, with Chamberlin and Neville carrying out the same roles as Keys and Gray the previous season.

-In 2013, Jamie Carragher joined the Monday Night Football show, to form a regular three-man line-up alongside Chamberlin and Neville, after having announced his retirement from football at the end of the 2012–13 season.
-The first Monday Night Football of the 2013-14 season and Jamie Carragher's first appearance aired on 19 August 2013 with the Manchester City against Newcastle United game.
+In 2013, following his retirement from professional football, Jamie Carragher joined the Monday Night Football show, to form a regular three-man line-up alongside Chamberlin and Neville.
+The first Monday Night Football of the 2013–14 season, and Carragher's first appearance, aired on 19 August 2013 with the Manchester City against Newcastle United game.
 Manchester City won the game 4–0.

 Following Neville's appointment as interim head coach of Valencia in December 2015, he left the show to focus on his managerial duties.
-After leaving Valencia in March 2016 due to a poor run of results, Neville's return to Sky in his previous role was confirmed on 10 August 2016 ahead of the 2016–17 Premier League football season; he made his on-air return on 14 August although from there on he would not appear on every MNF with some episodes would instead involve special guests such as Roy Keane and Thierry Henry appear alongside Carragher.
+After leaving Valencia in March 2016 due to a poor run of results, Neville's return to Sky in his previous role was confirmed on 10 August 2016, ahead of the 2016–17 football season; he made his on-air return on 14 August, although from there on he would not appear on every MNF, with some episodes instead involving special guests such as Roy Keane and Thierry Henry appear alongside Carragher.

-In 2016 David Jones took over as anchor presenter from Chamberlin who had left Sky to take over ITV's horse racing coverage.
+In 2016 David Jones took over the role of presenter after Chamberlin had left Sky to host ITV's horse racing coverage.

+During the 2020–21 season, when fans were not allowed to attend matches due to the COVID-19 pandemic, Monday Night Football was occasionally extended to broadcast two matches, one at 18:00 and another at 20:15.

+In 2023, Sky Sports confirmed there would be a new studio for Monday Night Football to develop the programme.
+This featured more analysis, a new regular pundit of Karen Carney joining Jamie Carragher and Gary Neville, and a new earlier start time of 18:30.